snehamitra/SCARlink/README.md

 ## Usage

-SCARlink requires preprocessed scRNA-seq in a Seurat object and scATAC-seq in ArchR object.
+SCARlink requires preprocessed scRNA-seq (CPM normalized counts) in a Seurat object and scATAC-seq (non-binary tile matrix) in ArchR object.
 The cell names in both the objects need to be identical.
 Please refer to the [example notebook](https://github.com/snehamitra/SCARlink_private/blob/main/notebooks/preprocessing_scRNA_scATAC.ipynb) for generating Seurat and ArchR objects.

 #### 1. Preprocessing
 Run `scarlink_preprocessing` to generate `coasssay_matrix.h5` to use as input to SCARlink.